Meulymooh/JS-Final-Test-2/readme.md

 ## What I didn't finish

-* Clearing the input field after adding item in the list

-* Didn't insert the number of items in the parenthesis

-* Error message in the console that I didn't have time to check (doesn't seem to impact the process)

-=> I basically stopped at the same level as where I was in JS exercise 4.

 * Instruction 13: the cross is not clickable anymore after retrieving the list.

-=> Was checking this page when I stopped: https://www.w3schools.com/howto/howto_js_close_list_items.asp

 ## What was the most difficult